NRCan/geo-deep-learning/README.md

 ## images_to_samples.py

 The first phase of the process is to determine sub-images (samples) to be used for training and validation.
-Images to be used must be of the geotiff type.
+Images to be used mut be of the geotiff type.
 Sample locations in each image must be stored in a shapefile (see csv file below).

 To launch the program: